Carbohydrate Counting

 Basic table of what to count

 Dani, I am sure you think these carb amounts sound high.
-After all, you have seen me do all sorts of low carbs testing.
+After all, you have seen me do all sorts of low-carb testing.
 I did the 120-day from low to high carb experiment, I went full-on keto for six months, and I used to keep carbs to 150g or less until 2019.

-In the Mealtime Insulin Guide and the 120-day experiment I get into the details of the million-dollar food question of type 1 diabetes:
+In the Mealtime Insulin Guide and the 120-day experiment, I get into the details of the million-dollar food question of type 1 diabetes:

 Should I go low carb?